The Legacy of Great Leaders

 Robert E. Lee

 Visitors to Lee Chapel often think that Edward Valentine's marble statue of a recumbent Lee is the Confederate general's tomb.
 Lee is actually interred in the lower level of the chapel along with immediate family members.
 Downstairs you'll also find Lee's office and a small museum.
-Outside, admirers leave pennies on the grave of Traveller, the general's trusted horse.
+Outside, pennies are left on the grave of Traveller, the general's trusted horse.

 Lee accepted the presidency of Washington College a few months after surrendering at Appomattox.
 With the ending of the war, Lee was ready for change.
 As he noted in his acceptance letter to the college's trustees, he wanted to bring the country together and move forward.
 He did not want students dwelling on past animosities.
 Lee instilled a culture of civility and honor, and these traditions continue on campus today.